 await _quotesClient.Api.Quotes[quoteId].Items.PutAsync(request);

 That’s where the development challenge began.
-As we saw previously in the Part 5 - Wrapping up infrastructure (Docker, API gateway, IdentityServer, Kafka), Ocelot aggregates microservices into a single entry point but doesn’t merge or expose a unified OpenAPI definition.
+As we saw in Part 5 - Wrapping up infrastructure (Docker, API gateway, IdentityServer, Kafka), Ocelot aggregates microservices into a single entry point but doesn’t merge or expose a unified OpenAPI definition — a gap that’s common across most API Gateway solutions.

 Putting It All Together